MaterializeInc/materialize/doc/user/content/overview/isolation-level.md

 ---
-title: "Isolation Level"
+title: "Consistency guarantees"
-description: "The isolation level defines how Materialize isolates the execution of transactions."
+description: "Materialize supports different isolation levels that determine how it isolates the execution of transactions."
 aliases:
  - /sql/consistency
+ - /sql/isolation-level
 menu:
   main:
-    parent: 'reference'
+    parent: 'advanced'
-    weight: 160
+    weight: 6
 ---

 The SQL standard defines four levels of transaction isolation.
 In order of least strict to most strict they are: